godotengine/godot-docs/tutorials/scripting/gdscript/warnings/confusable_identifier.rst

 When this warning occurs
 ------------------------

-Some alphabets such as Cyrillic have characters that look like Latin (i.e., English, Spanish, etc.) characters, but are actually different.
+Some alphabets such as Cyrillic have characters that look like Latin (such as English, Spanish, etc.) characters, but are actually different.

 .. code-block::